Regularity theory and Green's function for elliptic equations with lower order terms in unbounded domains: Preliminaries

-This last remark, combined with \eqref{eq:Kato-molifier-b2} and (the proofs of) Lemmas \ref{lem:Kato-emb-loc} and \ref{lem:Kato-emb-glob}, and Corollary \ref{cor:Kato-emb-glob}, leads to the following corollary which will be crucial in an approximation argument we will need later. \begin{corollary} If $|g|^2 \in \mathcal{K}(\om)$, then there exists a constant $c_2>0$ depending only on $n$ such that for any $\ve>0$ and $u \in W_0^{1,2}(\om)$ it holds
+The remark above, combined with \eqref{eq:Kato-molifier-b2} and (the proofs of) Lemmas \ref{lem:Kato-emb-loc} and \ref{lem:Kato-emb-glob}, and Corollary \ref{cor:Kato-emb-glob}, leads to the following corollary which will be crucial in an approximation argument we will need later. \begin{corollary} If $|g|^2 \in \mathcal{K}(\om)$, then there exists a constant $c'_2>0$ depending only on $n$ such that for any $\ve>0$ and $u \in W_0^{1,2}(\om)$ it holds

 \end{corollary}